dsdanielpark/remix-blog/README.md

-# Blog for technical issue
+# Blog for technical issues